hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.3 `unitsSchema` Details

 One optional attribute is ```unitsSchema```.
 This allows a server to specify, for each dataset, what convention is followed for the ```units``` strings in the parameters of the dataset.
 Currently, the only allowed values for ```unitsSchema``` are: ```udunits2```, ```astropy3```, and ```cdf-cluster```.
 These represent the currently known set of unit conventions that also have software available for parsing and interpreting unit strings.
 Note that only major version numbers (if available) are indicated in the convention name.
 It is expected that this list will grow over time as needed.
-Current locations of the official definitions and software tools for interpreting the various units conventions are in the following table:
+Current locations of the official definitions and software tools for interpreting the various unit conventions are in the following table:

 | Convention Name    | Current URL                    | Description (context help if link is broken) |
 |--------------------|--------------------------------|----------------------------------------------|